 Has been convicted of a misdemeanor pursuant to G.S.
 113A-64(b) or any criminal provision of a local ordinance adopted pursuant to the Act;

-Has failed to pay appropriate fees required by the town; or
+Has failed to pay appropriate fees required by the Town; or

 Has failed to substantially comply with state rules or local ordinances and regulations adopted pursuant to the Act.